pforhan/farm/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to open a bug report, suggest a feature, or submit a pull request.
+Please feel to open a bug report, suggest a feature, or submit a pull request.

 ## License